-Summary: Located on the eastern side of the Cascade mountains, this out and back course is usually a warm reprieve from chilly, rainy weather in Seattle, Bellingham and Portland, with amazing views and warm temps.
+On the eastern side of the Cascade mountains, the Yakima Skyline 25k out and back course is usually a warm reprieve from chilly, rainy weather in Seattle, Bellingham and Portland, with amazing views and warm temps.
 But, you’ll work for it with nearly 5,000 feet of gain over the course of two main climbs and descents, including exposed, hot and dry, conditions, and rocky, dusty, and steep trails.
 Also offered is a 50k the day prior, which is the same 25k course, just out and back twice instead of once.

 Lessons Learned from Race Reports